Travelling with Disabilities

 Travelling with assistance dogs

 Different airlines have individual protocols when it comes to travelling with assistance dogs: some allow the dogs to remain on board, while others require them to be placed in a secure pet container in the hold.

 Assistance dogs must fulfil a checklist to be accepted on board, including having met an appropriate level of training, certification from an industry recognised organisation and passing a public access test in the case of guide dogs.
 Handlers should have a laminated identification card with their name and their companion’s name printed on it ready to show to staff on request.

 Registered service dogs can often accompany you on board on domestic flights and select international flights, but it’s important to check whether your flight route is assistance dog approved.

-To avoid difficulties when it comes to quarantine, make sure your canine companion has met the specifications on the quarantine appropriate website and that you have any and all relevant documentation with you including vaccinations, treatments and micro-chipping.
+To avoid difficulties when it comes to quarantine, make sure your canine companion has met the specifications on the quarantine appropriate website (e.g. AQIS for Australia and DEFRA for the United Kingdom) and that you have any and all relevant documentation with you including vaccinations, treatments and micro-chipping.

 Your dog’s safety harness may be required during take-off, landing or any time the "fasten seat belt" sign is turned on.
 Finally, make sure your assistance dog has access to water both before and during the journey.

 Misplaced baggage is stressful enough, but the situation can be made even worse if you have essential medication stowed in your checked luggage.
 Avoid this worst case scenario by making sure any medication you will need is taken in your hand luggage, including extra prescriptions and letters from your doctor.

 Additionally, if your medication needs to be kept at a certain temperature, pack it in a cooler bag to be taken on board.
 Do not remove your medication from their packaging – it’s best to take it in its box with pharmaceutical labels visible.